brennanbrown/django-project/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-For development, you will need Python 3.6 or higher, pip, venv, and PostgeSQL installed in your environment.
+For development, you will need **Python 3.12 or higher**, pip, venv, and PostgreSQL installed in your environment.

+> **Note**: If you're upgrading from an older version, please see [UPGRADE_GUIDE.md](UPGRADE_GUIDE.md) for complete migration instructions.

 ### Prerequisites